bennymuller/linux-perforce-installer/README.md

 2. Add volume storage as required - this will be where our p4 data resides.
 Follow the digital ocean guide to ssh in and mount new storage - remember the name of this mount.
 3. IMPORTANT: Update both scripts in this repo so path matches the name of the new mount.

-4.Run the following commands.
+4. Run the following commands.
 You don't need to download this repo, that is what the first line in the following code does.

 ```shell
 sudo wget https://raw.githubusercontent.com/bennymuller/linux-perforce-installer/master/install-perforce